awsdocs/aws-cli-user-guide/doc_source/cli-chap-welcome.md

 Default output format [None]: ENTER
 ```

-To use this example, type **aws configure** at the command line and press **ENTER**\. **aws configure** is the command\.
+To use this example, enter **aws configure** at the command line, and then press **Enter**\. **aws configure** is the command\.
 This command is interactive, so the AWS CLI outputs lines of texts, prompting you to enter additional information\.
-Enter each of your access keys in turn and press **ENTER**\.
-Then, enter a region name in the format shown, press **ENTER**, and press **ENTER** a final time to skip the output format setting\.
-The final **ENTER** command is shown as replaceable text because there is no user input for that line\.
+Enter each of your access keys in turn, and then press **Enter**\.
+Then, enter an AWS Region name in the format shown, press **Enter**, and then press **Enter** a final time to skip the output format setting\.
+The final **Enter** command is shown as replaceable text because there is no user input for that line\.
 Otherwise, it would be implied\.

-The following example shows a simple non\-interactive command with output from the service in [JSON](https://json.org) format:
+The following example shows a simple noninteractive command with output from the service in [JSON](https://json.org) format\.

 ```
 $ aws ec2 create-security-group --group-name my-sg --description "My security group"